DFHack/dfhack/docs/guides/examples-guide.rst

 - splints/crutches
 - lye/soap
 - ash/potash
+- beds/wheelbarrows/minecarts

-You should import it as soon as you have enough dwarves to perform the maintenance tasks.
+You should import it as soon as you have enough dwarves to perform the tasks.
 Right after the first migration wave is usually a good time.

 :source:`furnace.json <data/examples/orders/furnace.json>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~